 This year, the main theme is to “Imagine What’s Possible When We Support Youth” with an emphasis on imagining and then creating a world where young people feel empowered, encouraged and understood.
 Mentors are perfectly placed to help young people in this regard, whether that is encouraging them to follow their passions, do well in their school studies, or just join in with their communities and thrive, rather than just survive.

-The importance of having a mentor?
+The importance of having a role model?

 Mentoring connects young people who need advice and guidance with more experienced people who can offer them help, advice and the information they need, at the time they need it most.
 Many successful people attribute much of their success to a friendly mentor - someone who believed in them even before they believed in themselves.